-- NSE CLEARING shall confirm the transaction entered on the NDS based on the information received from members through fax and shall provide benefit of the G-Sec/T-Bills towards collaterals on transfer of securities to the SGL-II account of NSE CLEARING.
+- NSE Clearing shall confirm the transaction entered on the NDS based on the information received from members and shall provide benefit of the G-Sec/T-Bills towards collaterals on transfer of securities to the SGL-II account of NSE Clearing.

 For release of G-Sec / T-bills, the member shall put a request in CIM.
 The release of G-Sec/T-Bill shall be processed only at end of day.

 - The G-sec/T-bill released by NSE Clearing shall be entered on NDS under Settlement- Transfer Order-Clearing Agency Withdrawal.
 The members shall ensure that such transactions are approved on NDS by their custodian/Banks.

 - The valuation of G-Sec/T-Bill shall be based on closing price of G-Sec/T-Bills on NDS.

 - Haircut as prescribed by NSE Clearing shall be applied on the value of G-Sec/T-bill provided as collateral by the member.
 The value after applying the hair cut shall be added to the cash component of the liquid assets of the member.

 - Periodic coupon / Redemption payments received on the G-Sec/T-Bills provided by the member shall be passed on to the members by NSE Clearing immediately upon receipt of relative interest from Reserve Bank of India.

 Procedure for collateral allocation